 Justin Balius - Hampton Fire Department and Smithfield VFD

 Justin started his fire service as a member of the Surry Volunteer Fire Department from 2007- 2012.
 He became a member of Smithfield Volunteer Fire Department in 2012 as a Live-in member and assists with departmental training .
+Justin was recently promoted to Captain with Smithfield Volunteer Fire Department.
 Currently he is employed by the City of Hampton Fire Department since 2014.
 He is also a was a member of the Bladensburg Volunteer Fire Department through 2015.

 Thomas Perkins - Newport News FD & James City – Bruton VFD